likolk/DSProject/README.md

 Reward shareholders with tokens for participating in votes (e.g., governance tokens or reputation points).
 Role-Based Admin Controls

-9. Implement roles for managing proposals, elections, etc:
-     Admins: Can manage proposals, events, etc.
-     Non-Admins: Can view but cannot modify anything.

 Not Implemented (yet?)

-10. Transparency with Anonymity:
+9. Transparency with Anonymity:
      Display aggregated voting results while maintaining the privacy of individual voters

+10. Implement roles for managing proposals and elections:
+     Admins: Can oversee and manage voting events.
+     Auditors: Can view detailed reports but cannot modify anything.

 ------------------